-Surprisingly, many, including his new friends and job counsellors were skeptical about his objective, he says.
+Surprisingly, many, including his new friends were skeptical about his objective, he says.
 “They laughed at me and said I was yet to face the harsh reality of living the life of an immigrant in Canada.”
 Soon, they seemed to be right.

 “The reality was harsher than what they had described.”
 For over six months after arriving in Canada, Kyle could not find a job that was even remotely close to what he had done back in Kyrgyzstan.
 “Neither my experience nor my education from a prestigious UK university helped me.”

 He reacted to his situation like many new immigrants, he says.
 “I responded with a sense of more and more urgency.
 I would jump at every opportunity to network, attend every possible job fair, workshop, conferences and other events, offering my services as a volunteer for every possible cause.”

 This did not help him succeed and it was disappointing, he says.
 And the odd jobs he took were not paying enough to support his family of two young children.
 “When I took up a job to do a phone survey, I had to work from my washroom as that was the only quiet place I had in my apartment.
 I would sit there with the phone and the computer and interview people.”
 It was not fun and can be quite depressing, he says.